Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 Ginger the Stomach Healer

-There’s a simple homemade ginger tea recipe here for an upset stomach using the fresh root from grocery stores.
+There’s a simple homemade ginger tea recipe here for an upset stomach using the fresh rhizome from grocery stores.

 If you prefer the convenience of tea bags then this medicinal strength organic version is much stronger than the weak brands in the supermarket.